Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_VPD/README.md

 }
 ```

-In this case `VpdHead->Offset` is an offset that is aquired from the PCD Database file.
-The `mVpdBaseAddress` variable is a start address of the VPD file in memory.
+In this case `VpdHead->Offset` is an offset that is acquired from the PCD token.
+So it is a value from the PCD Database.
+The other variable `mVpdBaseAddress` is a start address of the VPD file in memory.
 This variable is set in the module initialization code [https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Universal/PCD/Dxe/Pcd.c](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Universal/PCD/Dxe/Pcd.c):
 ```cpp
 EFI_STATUS
 EFIAPI